Explained: Why Cristiano Ronaldo is called CR7

 Some of the greatest footballers ever to grace a pitch have had affectionate sobriquets conferred upon them - think El Ilusionista (Andres Iniesta), Zizou (Zinedine Zidane), Der Bomber (Gerd Muller) or O Fenomeno (Ronaldo Nazario) - so it is no surprise that the Portuguese star has one of his own.

-The attacker has been known as CR7 since his breakthrough at Manchester United and has crafted an entire global brand around the nickname.
+The Portuguese attacker has been known as CR7 since his breakthrough at Manchester United and he has crafted an entire global brand around the nickname.

 Editors' Picks